citp/privacy-policy-historical/y/ya/yad/yadig.com.md

-> *The following text is extracted and transformed from the yadig.com privacy policy that was archived on 2011-11-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111126160228id_/http%3A//www.yadig.com/general/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yadig.com privacy policy that was archived on 2012-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120626074756id_/http%3A//www.yadig.com/general/Static/privacypolicy.aspx) for the most accurate reproduction.*

-# Yadig - Privacy Policy
+# Privacy Policy - YaDig.com

-#####  Collection and Disclosure of Personally Identifiable Information

-This privacy policy ( **Privacy Policy** ), together with the [Terms of Use](https://web.archive.org/web/20111126160228id_/http%3A//www.yadig.com/general/terms-service.aspx) in relation to this website ( **Site** ) and any other documents referred to in it, sets out the basis on which any personal data **Yadig** ( **we, us, our** ) collects from customers, visitors and users of the Site ( **you, your** ), or that you provide to us, will be processed by us.
+This privacy policy (Privacy Policy), together with the [Terms of Use](https://web.archive.org/web/20120626074756id_/http%3A//www.yadig.com/general/Static/terms-service.aspx) in relation to this website (Site) and any other documents referred to in it, sets out the basis on which any personal data YaDig (we, us, our) collects from customers, visitors and users of the Site (you, your), or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how it will be treated.

 We value the relationship we have with you, and we are committed to responsible information handling practices.
 We take your privacy very seriously and want you to feel comfortable whenever you visit the Site or provide us with your personal information.
 If you do not accept the terms of this Privacy Policy, then you must stop using or accessing the Site.

-#####  Notice of Information Practices

 We collect two types of information about our users and all visitors to the Site: (1) personally-identifiable information provided by you as well as information we learn about you from your use of our services and the Site; and (2) aggregate information that can’t be used to identify a particular visitor (see "Cookies" section below).

-We collect personally-identifiable information about you only when you specifically give it to us (for example, when registering a Yadig.com account).
+We collect personally-identifiable information about you only when you specifically give it to us (for example, when registering a YaDig.com account).
 We may also collect information relating to the transactions you carry out, including details of credit cards you use.
 We do not disclose this information to third parties except as required to provide services to you, to carry out the transactions you have requested, to operate the Site, or as required by law or any court of competent jurisdiction.

 We may collect additional information from you in relation to promotions that we run, and also any information you provide when corresponding with us.